Updated July 10, 2023

 It offers multiple usages across various spectrums of functions.
 The main uses are enumerated below:

-- It helps in the valuation of the business more objectively as it is more focused on operational performance and unaffected by a capital structure, making it an apt measure of comparing similar businesses.
+- Helps in the valuation of the business more objectively as it is more focused on operational performance and unaffected by a capital structure, making it an apt measure of comparing similar businesses.

-- It is useful for various ratio analyses such as EV/LTM EBITDA, Sales/LTM EBITDA, etc.
+- Useful for various ratio analyses such as EV/LTM EBITDA, Sales/LTM EBITDA, etc.

 - It is based on actual historical data, which makes it more credible and unaffected by subjective assumptions.